-Making cake pops are fun and easy to make!
-Try these adorable Ice Cream Cone Cake Pops are the perfect addition to your party!
+Making cake pops are fun!
+Try these adorable Ice Cream Cone Cake Pops – they are the perfect addition to your next party.

 Ice Cream Cone Cake Pops